 That’s important because the atmosphere of the crimes is just as important as the whodunnit angle.
 The ritualistic angle gives each case a haunting, unsettling element that a lot of procedurals don’t have time to explore.
 The Crimson Rivers takes the time to establish a mood, as well as dig down into the social issues stirred up by each case.
 Ritualistic murders really don’t mean much unless a series can actually explore the world in which they’re taking place.

 The setting is also a big part of this series’ mood.
 Rural France gives an almost fairytale-like backdrop to these brutal crimes, a series of picture-book locations that are constantly on the verge of turning brooding and ominous.
 Time and again Pierre and Camille find themselves in small, close-knit communities where things might have gone sour – where the old ways of doing things have led the locals down a dark path.

 Other cases in season 1 involve the death of a fresco restorer in Alsace’s wine-growing region (was the fresco’s collapse an accident or a murder?), the discovery of a child’s severed hand in the middle of a hunt for a rifle-toting serial killer, and the murder of a monk that just might involve a Satanic sect.
 That’s a lot of crime for our duo to investigate, and it doesn’t stop there; a second season screened in France earlier this year, and it's now available to watch at SBS On Demand.

-Season 1 of The Crimson Rivers is now streaming at SBS On Demand:
+Season 1 and season 2 of The Crimson Rivers is now streaming at SBS On Demand:

 Follow the author here: Twitter @morrbeat